BLUEJACKET ODYSSEY, 1942-1946

 In 1942 at age seventeen, and like a lot of other youths anxious to do their part in the war effort, Bill McGee joined the U.S. Navy and was assigned to the U.S. Naval Armed Guard, the branch of the Navy that protected merchant ships and their valuable cargo and crew from enemy attacks.

-On his first voyage in the South Pacific, between New Caledonia and Guadalcanal, his Task Unit 32.4.4 suffered two major enemy attacks: the first by air (the largest Japanese air attack since Pearl Harbor); the second by torpedoes.
-Of the four Liberty ships in McGee’s Task Unit, only one remained afloat … the SS Nathaniel Currier, the ship McGee was on.
+On his first voyage to the South Pacific, between New Caledonia and Guadalcanal, his Task Unit 32.4.4 suffered two major enemy attacks: the first by air (the largest Japanese air attack since Pearl Harbor); the second by torpedoes.
+Of the four Liberty ships in McGee’s Task Unit, only one remained afloat… the SS Nathaniel Currier, the ship McGee was on.

 In Bluejacket Odyssey, 1942-1946, a “memoir within a military history,” McGee covers his four years of enlistment in complete and exciting detail.
 Drawing on his shipboard journal, interviews with former shipmates, and exhaustive research with declassified documents, McGee has produced an engrossing book that has the inimitable mark of one who has “been there, done that.”

-Written in his signature straightforward writing style, McGee tells an honest, factual story that takes the reader for a ride through the Pacific war zones on Liberty ships and Victory ships, from Japanese “Zeros” to nuclear tests, and from South Sea native customs to marathon poker games.
+Written in his signature straightforward style, McGee tells an honest, factual story that takes the reader through the Pacific war zones on Liberty and Victory ships, to nuclear tests, and from South Sea native customs to marathon poker games.
 Bluejacket Odyssey is a personal account of a defining period in our nation’s history.

 NAVAL HISTORY Magazine, January/February 1999